House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Dmitry Kalinovsky, Shutterstock

-However, you will have to pay extra when it comes to the actual installation.
-Since the pad needs to be directly attached to the vinyl flooring, it will take more time to install.
-This will increase the cost of the installation as a whole.
+However, you will have to pay extra for the installation.
+Since the pad needs to be attached to the vinyl flooring, it will take more time to install.
+This will increase the cost of the installation.

 The Brand

-Often, you’ll just be paying extra for the brand name.
-Many brands sell the same flooring as no-name flooring but add extra cost onto it because of the brand name itself.
-When there is a direct sale between the manufacturer and the seller, the cost is usually substantially cheaper.
+Often, you’ll be paying extra for the brand name.
+The cost is usually substantially cheaper when there is a direct sale between the manufacturer and the seller.

 Of course, you may be losing brand-specific benefits, like the warranty or customer service.
-These may be worth it depending on your situation and preferences.
-Look for brands and ways to purchase directly from the manufacturer without much of a middleman.
-These will be cheaper and can save you money.
+Brand-name flooring may be worth it, depending on your situation and preferences.
+Look for brands and ways to purchase directly from the manufacturer without a middleman.

 Installation Cost